-- Define the standards in practice for the management of enteral feeding tubes to ensure all patients, including adults of 18 years and over, to receive safe, appropriate care. - Support a range of healthcare professionals through the process required to ensure patient safety is maintained in relation to the management of Enteral Feeding Tubes placed via Percutaneous Endoscopic Gastrostomy (PEG). - Adhere to guidance issued by the General Medical Council (GMC) and the Department of health when such decisions are being made.
-The decision-making process and rationale must be fully documented in the clinical record. - Uphold patients Human Rights, by those providing their care.
+- Define the standards in practice for the management of enteral feeding tubes to ensure all people accessing our services receive safe, appropriate care. - Support a range of healthcare professionals through the process required to ensure the persons' safety is maintained in relation to the management of Enteral Feeding Tubes placed via Percutaneous Endoscopic Gastrostomy (PEG). - Adhere to guidance issued by the General Medical Council (GMC) and the Department of health when such decisions are being made.
+The decision-making process and rationale must be fully documented in the clinical record. - Uphold peoples' Human Rights, by those providing their care.
 Considerations to ensure protection of human rights will form part of all care and interventions delivered under this procedure.

 This procedure does not include the care and management of Percutaneous Endoscopic Jejunostomy tubes (JEJ (PEJ)).
-Management of JEJ (PEJ) would be based on individual patient need and with advice from the Nutricia Nurse and local Endoscopy Unit.
+Management of JEJ (PEJ) would be based on individual need and with advice from the Nutricia Nurse and local Endoscopy Unit.